-Admission to the Radiologic Technology program is a competitive selection process based primarily on the grade point average of the courses taken in the Health Care Management program.
-The Radiography program admits students once per year at the beginning of Summer Semester.
-Prospective students may gain admission to the college initially as Health Care Management in order to complete any learning support classes, required general core courses, occupational courses, and general core science courses.
-Students must have completed; COLL 1040, ENGL 1101, ENGL 2130, MATH 1111, PSYC 1101, BIOL 2113, BIOL 2113L, BIOL 2114L, ALHS 1090, and SPCH 1101 to apply for the Radiologic Technology Degree Program.
+Prospective students may gain admission to the college initially as Health Care Management or with the Healthcare Professional - TCC Option Five - Radiologic Technology to complete any learning support classes, required general core courses, occupational courses, and general core science courses.
+Students must have completed; COLL 1040, ENGL 1101, ENGL 2130, MATH 1111, PSYC 1101, BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L, ALHS 1090, and SPCH 1101 to apply for the Radiologic Technology Degree Program.
+All prerequisite courses must be completed by the end of Spring semester to be considered for the Summer cohort competitive admission selection process.